 “We go for two things in a brainstorm: fluency and flexibility,” Kelley says.
 “Fluency is a very rapid flow of ideas, so there’s never more than a moment of silence.
 Flexibility is approaching the same idea from different viewpoints.”

-Good facilitators should also write ideas down on an accessible surface.
+Good facilitators should also write ideas down on an accessible surface, such as a whiteboard or large notes taped to the wall.
+I favor setting up smaller groups with a whiteboard to let them come up with ideas on their own.
 Ideo used to hold its brainstorms in rooms wallpapered with whiteboards or butcher paper.
 Lately, however, the group has started using easel-sized Post-it notes.
 “When the facilitator tries to pull together all the ideas after the session,” Kelley says, “she can stack up nice, tidy rectangular things instead of spreading butcher paper all the way down the hall.”

 The core of IDEO innovation lies in its group brainstorming sessions operated in a non-threatening way that encourages innovative ideas.
-A key element implicit in IDEO is the composition of the group — which should include positive people with various backgrounds.
-To avoid group-think, brainstorming sessions should vary participants.
+A key element implicit in IDEO is the composition of the group — which should include positive people from various backgrounds not just engineers or managers assigned the task of developing new ideas.
+Their role and skillset come into play later in the process.
+To avoid group think, brainstorming sessions should vary participants.

 But, what if you’re not working for a large organization?
 Here are some suggestions for innovation and ideation in smaller organizations: